cw: violence, blades, persecution, body control, body horror

 What do the Ghouls see?
 What do they not want to see, when they’re together?

 She feels honour.
-The Choker, knowing she’s with the Ghouls, is looser now, the chems it’s sending more opaque.
+The Choker, knowing she’s with the Ghouls, is looser now, the chemicals it’s sending more opaque.
 Because with Ghouls around, she thinks, it can't tell.

 The stale air that breaks against her.
 Trying to shape something that, looking out from behind Ghouls to a creeping darkness, just wants to float.

-Keeps her too nervous, she thinks.
-It’s a feeling, deep down inside, she feels like tethering.
+Keeps me too nervous, she thinks.
+It’s a feeling, deep down inside, she feels like a tethering.
 Why should they tether her, when the soles of her sneaks don’t stick when they leave the graded hard-format?

 Why she should feel tethered if she can leave this valley just by jumping?